Wei-Tsung/Wei-Tsung/README.md

 I have

-As a matter of truth, Github is not a place for general people keep uploading but a open-source of platform encourages people to share their discovery, and invention, innovative ideas.
+As a matter of truth, Github is not a place for general people keep uploading their homeworks and projects. but a open-source platform encourages people to share their unique discoveries, and great invention, innovative ideas or elegant pieces of code.

-Many lousy professors mistaken it, so they asked all of students upload their homeworks and projects on github, creating lots of noises.
+Many lousy professors mistaken it, so they asked all of students to upload their weekly homeworks and projects on github, creating lots of noises on the repo.

-However
-this is a tragedy for this outstanding platform.
+This is a tragedy for this outstanding platform.

 I will definitely avoid this path
 If I